mre/svg-metadata/README.md

 ## What is it?

 This crate extracts metadata from SVG files.
-Currently, it reads the following attributes:
+Currently it reads the following attributes:

 * `viewBox`
 * `width`